 Get started with voice assistants on Windows

-This guide will take you through the steps to begin developing a voice assistant on Windows.
+This guide takes you through the steps to begin developing a voice assistant on Windows.

 Set up your development environment

-To start developing a voice assistant for Windows, you will need to make sure you have the proper development environment.
+To start developing a voice assistant for Windows, you'll need to make sure you have the proper development environment.

-- Visual Studio: You will need to install Microsoft Visual Studio 2017, Community Edition or higher
+- Visual Studio: You'll need to install Microsoft Visual Studio 2017, Community Edition or higher

 - Windows version: A PC with a Windows Insider fast ring build of Windows and the Windows Insider version of the Windows SDK.
 This sample code is verified as working on Windows Insider Release Build 19025.vb_release_analog.191112-1600 using Windows SDK 19018.
 Any Build or SDK above the specified versions should be compatible.